SomeoneInParticular/CART/README.md

 4. Select `CART` from the dropdown button labelled "Default startup module"
 <img width="506" height="760" alt="image" src="https://github.com/user-attachments/assets/66a360ff-8ad6-406e-a498-7e1ff1ae6f20" />

-## Using CART
+## Getting Started

-To run CART, you must specify 4 things prior to beginning:
+Before you can begin, you need to create a user profile and identify where the files you want to use are located.

-### User
+### User Profile

-The User is simply a profile which tracks who is currently running CART.
-It marks completed tasks as being done by you, so that others can repeat what you did simultaneously without overriding your work.
-In future releases, it will also track configuration settings specific to you, allowing you to modify CART's behaviour to your liking without disrupting others who're sharing the computer.
+The user profile allows CART to identify who is currently using the program.
+As well as tracking your configuration settings, the details you provide here can be used by CART to label the result of your analyses for later reference.

 To add a new user: